 Check out this blog post from the perspective of a homeowner about the applications she receives from house sitters for more insight.

+Over the years, we’ve developed our own style of house sitting application message that works quite well.
 Usually, we start off with a line or two introducing ourselves.
-We say that we’re interested in house sitting for them and share a quick tidbit about us, such as where we currently are.
+We say that we’re interested in house sitting for them and share a quick tidbit about us, such as our current location (since we are nomadic at the moment).

-Then we get into the nitty-gritty – our experience house sitting.
-This part is where we really tailor each message.
+Then we get into the nitty-gritty of our experiences house sitting.
+This is we really tailor each message based on what we’ve read in the pet owner’s post, as discussed above.
 We mention a line or two about our experience with the type of pet (we have dog, cat, bird, small pet experience) as well as address any specific concerns that the pet owner has talked about in their posting.
 This will really help you stand out from the crowd, because believe it or not, most people don’t do this.

 Incorporate all of these tips in a message that is short and sweet.
 We find that a 3 paragraph message works well (4 if there is more to say, like if there is a particular connection).
-You don’t want to overwhelm them with an essay detailing all your experience – that’s what your profile is for.
-You also don’t want to make it too short that there’s nothing to interest them.
+You don’t want to make it too short that there’s nothing to interest them.
+But you also don’t want to overwhelm them with an essay detailing all your experience – that’s what your profile is for.

-If all you say is “I’m interested in house sitting for you, please see my profile,” they very well might pass onto someone who has taken the time to send out a well-thought-out message.
-It shows that you’re willing to go the extra mile, which will translate into how you will care for their pets.
+If all you say is, “I’m interested in house sitting for you, please see my profile,” they very well might pass onto someone who has taken the time to send out a well-thought-out message.
+A tailored, thoughtful house sitting application message shows that you’re willing to go the extra mile, which will translate into how you will care for their pets.

 We have always approached house sitting with this mindset.
-With 16 plus house sits via TrustedHousesitters, we might be onto something.
+With 20+ house sits via TrustedHousesitters across the US and Europe, we might be onto something.

 Our society values work ethic and professionalism.
 People won’t take you seriously unless you know how to conduct yourself in a professional manner within a workspace.